Chaunce-y/resume/readme.md

 Hi!!
 My name is Chauncey Daniels.
 I am a Software Engineer-in-training at General Assembly.
-I'm in the process of creating an interactive  Weather app that shows visual weather conditiona based on your location!
-Follow me for more updates and projects!
+I've created an NPM package that allows you to download, install  and view my npm resume!
+The command is ```npm i resu-me```.
+Enjoy and be sure to follow to join me on my Software Engineering journey!